 Baker’s Field Flour, Northeast Minneapolis, MN - flour & grain

-Skinny Jake’s Fat Honey, Shafer, MN - honey & candles
+Skinny Jake’s Fat Honey, Shafer, MN - honey

 Farmers Market Produce

 The bulk of our flour is organically and sustainably sourced from Minnesota.
 Some comes from neighboring states, including North Dakota and Wisconsin.

 The backbone of Laune Bread is steadfast while our daily endeavors reflect whimsical ease and influence.
 Heavily rooted in the traditional German idea of Brotzeit (bread time), our goal is to have bread at hand to go with any meal, or as a meal in itself.
 There is a rich tradition found in every great bakery, with breads sharing a history with the region that produces them.
 Our goal is to reintroduce good bread into the heart of the meal using ingredients and inspiration that are from near, not far.

 We do not rush our breads.
 We work in concert with the bacteria and yeast cultivated from the wheat, water, air, and our hands to reflect the Minneapolis terroir.